Yegor-men/tracetorch/README.md

 `tutorials/` contains all the tutorial files, ready to run and playtest.
 The tutorials themselves can be found [here](https://yegor-men.github.io/tracetorch/tutorials/index.html).

-To ensure that you have all the necessary packages for the tutorials installed, please execute the following command:
+The tutorials make use of libraries that ``tracetorch`` doesn't necessarily use.
+To ensure that you have all the necessary packages for the tutorials installed, please install the packages listed in `tutorials/requirements.txt`

 ```
 cd tutorials/
 pip install -r requirements.txt
 ```

+It's recommended to use an environment that does _not_ have ``tracetorch`` installed if using the tutorials, ``tracetorch/`` is structured identically to the library, but is of course a running release.

 ## Authors